 Traditionally, brides chose the length of their bridal gown trains based on how formal their event would be or the shape (silhouette) of the gown.
 The length of the train is used to categorize the formality of a wedding.
 Hence, wedding gowns with long trains are referred to as formal wedding gowns while those with short trains or none are referred to as informal wedding gowns.
 These days, most brides don’t just follow rules, but it’s also good to remember that when choosing which train to buy for your wedding dress.

-7. Formality of the Venue and Train Length: What’s Your Wedding Venue Setting Like – Formal or Informal?
+7. The formality of the Venue and Train Length: What’s Your Wedding Venue Setting Like – Formal or Informal?

-In short: Formal wedding venue setting refers to: religious houses like church.
-Longer train styles are the most suitable for this type of locations.
-Informal wedding venue setting refers to places like: outdoor venues, gardens, beach, backyard, destination wedding locations.
+In short: Formal wedding venue setting refers to religious houses like church.
+Longer train styles are the most suitable for this type of location.
+Informal wedding venue setting refers to places like outdoor venues, gardens, beach, backyard, destination wedding locations.
 Shorter train styles are the most suitable for these types of wedding venues.

 What Length of Train?
 How Will You Walk Down the Aisle?